-In the task details you're able to view the task including all information and progress and also edit it directly.
-To edit, you usually only have to click in the field itself.
+In the task details, you can view the task, including all information and progress, and edit it directly.
+To edit, you usually only have to click on the field itself.

 Task name and description

 The task name is simply the task.
 You can also insert very long task names in awork, but note that these long names are usually only fully visible in the detail view.